West Adams Crime Rate Trends — Los Angeles

 West Adams is a South LA neighborhood organized around the Adams Boulevard corridor between USC and Crenshaw.
 Anchored by the historic Mansions of West Adams (a National Register district), Mount Saint Mary's University Doheny Campus, and the Metro E Line's Expo/Crenshaw station.

-Three categories moved in West Adams this March — two one-month below-trend signals and one sustained structural shift.
-The overall shape is broadly downward across property crime, with no spikes and no rare events.
+Four signals surfaced in West Adams this April — two one-month below-trend readings and two sustained structural shifts.
+The shape is broadly downward across property crime, with burglary dominating both the short-term and longer-term picture.

 Notable signals 2